Association of Southeast Asia: Early initiatives

-Though ASA’s membership was small, the three countries moved quickly to demonstrate tangible cooperation.
-In the months following the Bangkok Declaration, several joint projects – described as ASA’s “first fruits” – were launched.
-For example, in 1962 Malaya and Thailand linked their railway systems and inaugurated the “ASA Express” train service between Kuala Lumpur and Bangkok.
-The inaugural train ran in April 1962 amid much fanfare, carrying Thai officials to Malaya, symbolizing newfound connectivity.
+Though ASA's membership was small, the three countries moved quickly to demonstrate tangible cooperation.
+In the months following the Bangkok Declaration, several joint projects were launched.
+For example, in 1962 Malaya and Thailand linked their railway systems and inaugurated the "ASA Express" train service between Kuala Lumpur and Bangkok.
+The inaugural train ran in April 1962 amid much fanfare, carrying Thai officials to Malaya.
 Likewise, to improve regional communications, the members agreed to extend a microwave telecommunications network between Malaysia and Thailand and to include the Philippines in a high-frequency radio link, an early step toward better telephonic and broadcast connections across borders.